Many Roads to Synchrony: Natural Time Scales and Their Algorithms: Background

 \section{Background}

-We assume the reader has an introductory knowledge of information theory and finite-state machines, such as that found in the first few chapters of Ref.~\cite{Cove91a} and Ref.~\cite{Hopc79}, respectively.
-Furthermore, we make use of \eMs, a particular representation of a process that makes many properties directly and easily computable; see Ref.~\cite{Shal98a}.
-A cursory understanding of symbolic dynamics, such as that found in the first few chapters of Ref.~\cite{Lind95a}, is useful for several of the results.
+We assume the reader has introductory knowledge of information theory and finite-state machines, such as that found in the first few chapters of Ref.~\cite{Cover2006} and Ref.~\cite{Hopcroft2001}, respectively.
+Our development makes particular use of \eMs, a natural representation of a process that makes many properties directly and easily calculable; for a review see Ref.~\cite{Crut12a}.
+A cursory understanding of symbolic dynamics, such as found in the first few chapters of Ref.~\cite{Lind1999} is useful for several results.